SuperDARNCanada/borealis/docs/source/failure_modes.rst

 Software Problems
 -----------------

-**Shared memory full/Borealis unable to delete shared memory**

-**NOTE:** If you've just installed Borealis, this may be caused by a missing ``h5copy`` binary.
-Make sure you have it installed for your operating system.
-For new versions of Ubuntu this means installing ``hdf5-tools``.
-For OpenSuSe it means installing ``hdf5``.

-This may also be caused by the realtime/datawrite modules not deleting the individual record files.
-This is tied to issue [#203](https://github.com/SuperDARNCanada/borealis/issues/203), so check that the individual record files in the data output directory are being deleted after being copied, and check the realtime logs to verify that realtime is running properly.

-If the shared memory location written to by Borealis is full, or the shared memory files are unable to be deleted by Borealis, then some possible results are:

-- N200's may be in RX only mode (green LED on front panel will be on only)
-- Borealis may appear to halt when viewing the screen, or Borealis may be getting very few sequences transmitted per integration time (1-2 within seconds)
-- Signal processing may quietly die
-- Data files, shared memory files and log files will cease being written

-To fix this issue and restart the radar:
-- Make sure the ``h5copy`` binary is installed for your system
-- remove all Borealis created files in the ``/dev/shm`` directory
-- ``stop_radar.sh``
-- ``start_radar.sh``

 **remote_server.py Segfaults, other programs segfault (core-dump)**

 This behaviour has been seen several times at the Saskatoon Borealis radar.